ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 #### Food Service

-An increasing number of food service locations have some form of Kiosk in their restuarants.
+An increasing number of food service locations have some form of Kiosk in their restaurants.
 McDonalds and Burger King have these for ordering, while Chilli's has them for table top drink ordering and payment.

-Increasinly we're seeing digital menu boards, kiosks, and mobile apps that can remove items from the menu automatically based on Out of Stock conditions.
+Increasingly we're seeing digital menu boards, kiosks, and mobile apps that can remove items from the menu automatically based on Out of Stock conditions.
-E.g. When a cafe runs out of bacon, it can remove it from the ingredients list on a salad, and entirely remove the Bason Cheeseburger from the menu.
+E.g. When a café runs out of bacon, it can remove it from the ingredients list on a salad, and entirely remove the Bacon Cheeseburger from the menu.

-In some environments like airport restaurants there are increasinly tablet based ordering systems that allow you to order and pay without speaking to a person.
+In some environments like airport restaurants there are increasingly tablet based ordering systems that allow you to order and pay without speaking to a person.

 Paying the check through a mobile app is a great solution when a server is busy and people hear their flight called.

 #### Franchised Agency Industries

-Employment agencies, Real Estate agencies, End of life services are examples of types of busines where the work is typically done locally by an office of a larger corporation.
+Employment agencies, Real Estate agencies, End of life services are examples of types of business where the work is typically done locally by an office of a larger corporation.
 The systems need to be able to run the business locally while reporting everything to the corporate main systems.

 ### Common Architecture styles